nathamanath/ajax.js/README.md

-# Ajax - Javascript ajax module
+# Ajax.js - Javascript ajax module

-So, I use a lot of XMLHttpRequests, but it would be foolish to bring in jQuery or similar just for that.
-So here's my own light as I can make it vanilla js Ajax class.
+Make ajax requests with ease.

-Ajax.js has 0 external dependencies, works in all proper browsers as well as IE >= 8, and it's require.js /  AMD compatible!
+Ajax.js has 0 external dependencies, and works in all proper browsers as well as IE
+>= 8.

 ## Usage